 We carry out a free-of-charge assessment to make sure that we can meet a person’s needs.
 Our specialist staff arrange to meet the person and as many people centrally involved in their support as possible.
 The assessment considers the whole person and looks at a range of health, social, educational and any other needs.
-If we believe we can meet these needs, we will offer a place, in writing, to the appropriate authority.
+If we believe we can meet these needs, we will offer a place, in writing, to the appropriate placing authority.

 Transition & moving in

 Any change for someone with autism and/or other complex needs can be very difficult.
 Moving home can of course be stressful for any of us.
 The multiple changes that can be associated with such a move, whether in terms of relationships or physical environment for example, can be highly challenging and distressing for someone with complex needs.
 This can be the case, particularly if moves are poorly planned and supported and if the person’s needs and wishes are not properly considered or kept central to the move.